 No referral is required.

-If you work with other therapists and health practitioners, you can let us know in our initial discussion and we will consider your other regular engagements in forming a plan for our approach to art therapy.
+If you work with other therapists and health practitioners, you can let me know in our initial discussion and we will consider your other regular engagements in forming a plan for our approach to art therapy.

 Yes.
 Your confidentiality is respected and upheld at each stage of our engagement.
 All documentation and artworks are securely stored onsite and electronically.
 At the end of our time working together, you can choose if you would like to take your artwork with you.